Historic Square Arts District in Nelsonville

 The Skyscraper features a giant propeller that spins guests in a full circle, up to 160 feet in the air.

-Challenge Golf's two elaborately landscaped miniature golf courses are loaded with obstacles and water hazards.
+Challenge Golf's elaborately landscaped miniature golf course is loaded with obstacles and water hazards.

 Explore your need for speed on the go-kart tracks for medium and adult drivers at Challenge Racing.